DataBranner/AlgorithmPlay/python_substrings_glob/README.md

  1. Cursor-pairs are memoized in a dictionary `cursor_pairs_seen` to prevent repetition when `*` is encountered.

- 1. The program returns `False` under several circumstances:
+ 1. The program returns `False` under two circumstances:

    2. a character is encountered in `p` that is not in `s`;
    2. there are no cursor-pairs left in the queue but the cursor for `s` has not yet reached the end of `s`.